-The IRS may apply a penalty when it denies the EITC if the IRS determines that the taxpayer recklessly or intentionally disregarded rules or regulations relating to the credit.
-In this case, your clients may be prohibited from claiming the credit for the next two years.
-If a taxpayer is found to have fraudulently claimed the credit, the taxpayer is prohibited from claiming the credit for the next 10 years.
+If the IRS determines that the taxpayer recklessly or intentionally disregarded rules or regulations when claiming the credit, it may assert an accuracy-related penalty, impose a 2-year ban or both when it denies the credit.
+The accuracy-related penalty is 20 percent of the underpayment of tax.
+The ban would prohibit your client from claiming the credit for the next two years.
+If a taxpayer is found to have fraudulently claimed the credit, the IRS could assert a fraud penalty, prohibit the taxpayer from claiming the credit for the next 10 years, or both.

-You can see Form 8862 and its instructions on the following pages.
-Appendix B contains the IRS temporary regulation TD 8773, EIC Eligibility Requirements.
+You can find Form 8862 and the instructions on the following pages.
+Appendix B contains the IRS final regulation TD 8953, Eligibility requirements after denial of the earned income credit.